Google Slides Warm Up

 Unlike Google Forms, I do not have to wait for students to submit to view their responses.
 I can watch students as they type their answers.
 Unlike other mediums, students can take advantage of the canvas like space of a Google Slide.
 They can add a picture to go along with their answer.
 Students can use other tools to respond (for example use Desmos to graph something) and take a screenshot and put it on the slide.
 Students can sketch an answer onto a quarter sheet of paper and hold it up to the webcam to insert their response.

-If students use the Webcam Record Chrome extension the video is automatically added to Google Drive.
+If students use the Webcam Record Chrome extension or Screencastify the video is automatically added to Google Drive.
 This allows students to video record their warm up and use the Insert menu to insert video from Google Drive.

 While students are responding you can insert feedback comments to the students.
 And they can reply back!
 Students should be expected to “critique the reasoning of others” and provide feedback to peers as well.
 I like to use the keyboard shortcut Control Alt M to insert a comment and Control Enter to save the comment.